Lebanon PM wants agreement on new c.bank chief before probe proceeds | Law-Order

 Lebanon PM wants agreement on new c.bank chief before probe proceeds

+He has defended his actions and denied wrongdoing, saying the investigations are politically motivated and aim at scapegoating him for the Lebanon's financial problems.
+Judge Ghada Aoun ordered Tuesday's central bank raid to implement a subpoena against Salameh but he was not found, according to statements by Aoun to local news outlets.

-Lebanese Prime Minister-designate Najib Mikati said on Tuesday a political agreement on a new central bank governor was required before a probe into current head Riad Salameh progresses.
+Lebanese Prime Minister-designate Najib Mikati said on Tuesday a political agreement on a new central bank governor was required before a probe into current head Riad Salameh could progress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)